CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 - Time measurement for 1 graphic card: The FPS will be the slowest time displayed in your terminal command line (as OpenPose is multi-threaded).
 Times are in milliseconds, so `FPS = 1000/millisecond_measurement`.
 - Time measurement for >1 graphic cards: Assuming `n` graphic cards, you will have to wait up to `n` x `F` frames to visualize each graphic card speed (as the frames are splitted among them).
 In addition, the FPS would be: `FPS = minFPS(speed_per_GPU/n, worst_time_measurement_other_than_GPUs)`.
 For < 4 GPUs, this is usually `FPS = speed_per_GPU/n`.

+#### Faster GUI Display
+Reduce the lag and increase the speed of displaying images by enabling the `WITH_OPENCV_WITH_OPENCL` flag.
+It tells OpenCV to render the images using OpenGL support.
+This speeds up rendering about 3x.
+E.g., it reduces from about 30 msec to about 10 msec the display time for HD resolution images.
+It requires OpenCV to be compiled with OpenGL support and it provokes a visual aspect-ratio artifact when rendering a folder with images of different resolutions.